Need Help? Give us a call.

-Generally speaking, line of credit loans are revolving credit: you can keep going around and around, drawing out cash and paying it back, so long as you prove yourself to be a trustworthy borrower to your lender.
+Generally speaking, line of credit loans are revolving lines of credit: you can keep going around and around, drawing out cash and paying it back, so long as you prove yourself to be a trustworthy borrower to your lender.

 Take your typical term loan.
 You get a lump sum in your bank account, all at once, and you’ll have a set amount of months or years to pay it off.
 Ideally you’ll want to invest that capital into business opportunities that will pay back more than what they cost, so you’re making money on top of the loan repayment and interest.
 It wouldn’t be smart to let that money lie unused, though, because then you’ll wind up paying it all back—and then some.

 Line of credit loans (which also include SBA line of credit), on the other hand, are okay with waiting around for you.
 They’re the loyal German Shepherds on guard until the moment you need them.
 Whether for a major upgrade to your store, inventory, or marketing plan, or for more standard operational costs like rent, payroll, or maintenance, you can use those line of credit loans for nearly anything you want.
 And because you only pay on what you take out, you don’t have to worry about investing every cent into a highly profitable venture.
 Line of credit loans give you a bit of financial freedom that you’d be hard-pressed to find otherwise.